rackerlabs/rackspace-how-to/content/general/firmware-microcode-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 ### Flashing firmware

-Those customers who would like to apply the firmware updates to their devices can use teh following procedures:
+Those customers who would like to apply the firmware updates to their devices can use the following procedures:

 #### Flashing firmware on Dell servers by using Rackspace mirror servers